JordyMcIntyre/placeos-obsidian-quartz/content/Content/Collaboration Across Departments for Smarter Capital Programs.md

 - "[[Workplace]]"
 tags:
 - "#collaboration"
-- "#systemsThinking"
+- "#systemsthinking"
-- "#breakingSilos"
+- "#breakingsilos"
 - "#crossfunctional"
-- "#capitalProjects"
+- "#capitalprojects"
-- "#strategicPlanning"
+- "#strategicplanning"
 ---
 It's all too common to see different departments solving the same problems or solving problems in siloes.